RawArkanis/static_blog/content/articles/01-14/st3-sync.rst

 I'm not teaching how to create an account for dropbox nor how to install and configure the software.
 You can easily find how to do it googling.

 First, we need to create a folder to hold our files inside Dropbox folder.
-I created a structure like ``AppData/SublimeText3``, but is up to you to decide how the folder structure will be.
+I created a structure like ``AppData/SublimeText3``, but it is up to you to decide how the folder structure will be.

-Now, we copy two folder from SB3, Installed Packages and Packages, to the recently created folder inside Dropbox folder.
+Now, we copy two folders from SB3, Installed Packages and Packages, to the recently created folder inside Dropbox folder.
 On Windows those folders are probably in ``C:\Users\<YourUserHere>\AppData\Roaming\Sublime Text 3``, and on Linux at ``/home/<YourUserHere>/.config/sublime-text-3``.
 Remeber to make always make a backup.

 Windows
 =======